vertigobr/simple-sshd/README.md

 These variables can be set on "docker run":

 * PUBLICKEY: you can set this to the content of a public key that will be pushed into "authorized_keys" for the user "user".
+* PUBLICROOTKEY: you can set this to the content of a public key that will be pushed into "authorized_keys" for the user "root".
 * KEYONLY: if "true" user will only be able to login with a key.
 * USERPWD: password that will be set for user "user".